dseguy/data-combinator/README.md

 <a name="setClass"></a>
 ### setClass

-By default, the matrix generates values of array types.
+By default, the matrix generates values of type array.
 This is the most versatile format.

-It is possible to turn those arrays into objects, by giving it a class.
+It is possible to turn those arrays into objects, by giving it a class, or into a list (automatically indexed array) by using the Matrix::TYPE_LIST constant.
+It is possible to force the default type with the Matrix::TYPE_ARRAY constant.

 The object is created with an instanciation without arguments.
-Then, public properties are set by direct access.
+Then, public properties are set by public access.
 Private and protected properties are omitted; missing values are left untouched; extra values are omitted too.

 ```php